Managing the Web Client

 Nodinite almost never forgets anything, a delete is not really a hard delete!
 Whenever a user deletes a record, for example an Endpoint, the endpoint is merely flagged as being deleted.
 A deleted item can be restored by an administrator.
 We at Nodinite designed for this behaviour because people make mistakes, for auditing and full access to the history of everything that has been recorded.
 We also use this information to provide long term statistics for you.
 Configuration data does not take that much space in the databases anyway and the benefits outperforms the downsides.
 You may wanna know what happened... and Nodinite gets it for you...
 Always Aware!

-Restore deleted content with Nodinite Even if you delete something by accident, you can get it back
+With Nodinite, Even if you delete something by accident, you can get it back

 All operations that you or any other user/service performs that changes information/data, and also some potentially sensitive operations like download or view messages are being logged into a tamper resistant Log Audits storage.